nspsck/RM67162_Micropython_QSPI/README.md

   Write text using bitmap fonts starting at (x, y) using foreground color `fg_color` and background color `bg_color`.

+- `write(bitmap_font, s, x, y[, fg, bg, background_tuple, fill_flag])`
+  Write text to the display using the specified proportional or Monospace bitmap font module with the coordinates as the upper-left corner of the text.
+The foreground and background colors of the text can be set by the optional arguments `fg` and `bg`, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.

+  The `font2bitmap` utility creates compatible 1 bit per pixel bitmap modules from Proportional or Monospaced True Type fonts.
+The character size, foreground, background colors, and characters in the bitmap module may be specified as parameters.
+Use the -h option for details.
+If you specify a buffer_size during the display initialization, it must be large enough to hold the widest character (HEIGHT * MAX_WIDTH * 2).

+  For more information please visit: [https://github.com/nspsck/st7735s_WeAct_Studio_TFT_port/tree/main](https://github.com/nspsck/st7735s_WeAct_Studio_TFT_port/tree/main)

+- `write_len(bitap_font, s)`
+  Returns the string's width in pixels if printed in the specified font.

 ## Related Repositories